 Well. . .
 Mostly anyway!
 As I mentioned in the previous post, at 04:20 (MDT) in Albuquerque, there was a broken layer of alto cumulus clouds obscuring the moon.
 That finally moved out of the way by about 04:35 or 04:45. . .
 And the clicking began!
 I had my tripod and camera on standby and quickly set them up.
 I'm glad I got the images, but I'm disappointed with the quality of the lower-light, red phase photos I captured.
 Of course, until you get them on a regular computer screen, you just can't quite tell how they came out.
 This was the first time I had a chance to use this particular camera for a total eclipse.
 So I had a bit of a learning curve to tackle -- In the dark!
 This is by far, the best digital camera I've owned, so far.
 However, over the past 2 & 1/2 years, I have been finding it's limitations.
 Last night was another such occasion.
 Don't get me wrong, I still like my Fuji FinePix S7000.
 It's just that there are some things I would like to stretch into that this camera may not be able to stretch with me.
 I may have to save up (sooner) for the DSLR camera I have my eye on and see how I fair with that!
 See here the first (red totality shot), and the last of the series I shot last night.

+I found that my old film cameras were a tad easier to do the manual focus on an object like this, in mostly darkness.
+With this camera, the view finder was very grainy with such a dim subject.
 The graininess made it next to impossible to see well enough to tell whether I'd focused finely enough.
 When I tried to focus further, it appeared to be too much the other way -- which frankly never made sense to me, being that infinity should do it. . .
 I mean, it's the moon which is pretty friggin' far away!
 But it was like the focus ring would never stop.
 There may be an issue I need to have checked out.
 We shall see.

 ~Note: Upon further thought, I now realize that some of the "soft focus" (in the red shot above) is probably also due to the long exposure and not "tracking" the moon. . . as there would have been slight travel of the moon in that 2 or 3 second shot (whatever it was, I forget).
 That would also account for some of the fuzz to it.
 That one kind of reminds me of a peach!
 Anyway -- MORE argument for getting a telescope!! hehe